Workflow definitions from YAML files

 -

-discover the YAML file in the configured directory (by default
+discover the YAML file in

-src/main/flow) -
+src/main/flow. -

 compile it into a

-WorkflowDefinitionbean -
+Flowbean. -

 wire it into your

-EchoResourcevia CDI
+EchoResourcevia CDI.

 Any change to the YAML file is picked up by Quarkus dev mode with a live reload, just like regular Java code.